LyteNetworkIO/Attack-of-the-Blobs/README.md

-# Bitcoin Invaders
+# Blob Invasion
-Blast the scamcoins and save Bitcoin (BSV)
+Blast the blobs as fast as possible

 This game is an implementation of the Open Leaderboard Payout protocol.

 Use at your own risk!
-Those aliens don't mess around lol.
+Those blobs don't mess around 🟣